abilandz/mc/EPOS/EPOS.md

 ### EPOS_20170210 <a name="20170210"></a>
 Remarks: This production was originally tagged EPOS_LBF_pA00.
+It's same as EPOS_20180703, except that here cut on ALICE acceptance (i.e. cut |eta| < 1) was applied.

 Executive summary:
 - p-Pb at 5.02 TeV